IPCS INCHEM Home

 Causes damage to liver and central nervous system

-Causes damage to liver, lung, kidneys and central nervous system through prolonged or repeated exposure
+Causes damage to the liver, the lungs, the kidneys and the central nervous system through prolonged or repeated exposure

 Very toxic to aquatic life with long lasting effects

 Fireproof.
-Separated from acids, metals, oxidants, food and feedstuffs.
+Separated from acids, metals, oxidants and food and feedstuffs.
 Keep under inert gas.
 Provision to contain effluent from fire extinguishing.
 Store in an area without drain or sewer access.

 HYDRAZINE ICSC: 0281

-COLOURLESS, FUMING, OILY AND HYGROSCOPIC LIQUID , WITH PUNGENT ODOUR.
+COLOURLESS FUMING OILY HYGROSCOPIC LIQUID WITH PUNGENT ODOUR.

-The substance decomposes producing ammonia, hydrogen and nitrogen oxides , causing fire and explosion hazard.
-The substance is a strong reducing agent and reacts violently with oxidants.
+Decomposes .
+This produces ammonia, hydrogen and nitrogen oxides.
+This generates fire and explosion hazard.
+The substance is a strong reducing agent.
+It reacts violently with oxidants.
 The substance is a medium strong base.
-Reacts violently with acids, many metals, metal oxides and porous materials causing fire and explosion hazard.
+Reacts violently with acids, many metals, metal oxides and porous materials.
+This generates fire and explosion hazard.
 Air or oxygen is not required for decomposition.

 Boiling point: 114°C